What is a legal plan and should I have one?

 Can I consult with an attorney before hiring one?

-Starting with plans that renew on September 1, 2014, Texas Legal has added a new benefit for consultations.
-Members are entitled to four (4) consultations per plan year.
-Consultations are provided for members to seek advice regarding a potential or current legal issue in order to assess if the parties want to establish an Attorney-Client relationship for representation.
+Yes.
+Each policy includes consultations for members to seek advice regarding a potential or current legal issue in order to assess if the parties want to establish an Attorney-Client relationship for representation.

 How do I find a Participating Attorney?